codemirror/website/site/docs/guide/index.md

 It can be tempting to try to avoid taking the step of putting state in an actual state field—there's a bit of verbosity involved in declaring one, and firing off a whole transaction for every state change may feel a bit heavyweight.
-But in almost all cases, it _really_ helps to tie your state into the editor-wide state update cycle, because it makes it a lot easier to keep everything in sync.
+But in almost all cases, it is a _really_ good idea to tie your state into the editor-wide state update cycle, because it makes it a lot easier to keep everything in sync.

 ### Affecting the View